Skip to contents

-fits a linear model and returns fitted values and
+stat_fit_deviations fits a model and returns fitted values and residuals ready for highlighting them as segments in a y vs. x plot.

 Usage